amelikov/tutorials/nuget/README.md

 This will create and configure NGINx system service.
 Don't start it yet.
 We now need\
 to edit NGINx configuration and make it act as a reverse proxy to our BaGet service.

-First thing we need to do is create a ssl certificate.
+First thing we need to do is to create ssl certificate.
 This certificate has to be trusted\
 on the client machines that would access our NuGet server.

 There are number of ways to create a self-signed certificate, as well as obtaining a \